strangerstudios/memberlite/docs/project-structure.md

 Typically contains:

 * Custom page templates registered with WordPress
-* Specialized templates that don’t fit cleanly into the default hierarchy
+* Specialized templates that don't fit cleanly into the default hierarchy

 ---